-

 Suitable for various applications including research, certification, and quality inspection.

-5.5 Safety Protection Mechanisms
+7.5 Safety Protection Mechanisms

 -

-Built-in overvoltage, overcurrent, and overtemperature protection.
+Built-in overvoltage, overcurrent, and overtemperature protection on all channels.

 -

-6. Application Scenarios
+8. Application Scenarios

 -